 Skimming occurs when a criminal illegally attaches a skimmer device to a card reader or PIN pad, such as at an ATM or a gas pump.
 A skimmer is hard to detect because it looks like part of the machine (or is hidden within), and you can complete your transaction like normal.
 But the skimming device stores the information from the magnetic strip on the back of your card, which means the criminal has what they need to access your account and make unauthorized transactions.

 Tap to pay and mobile wallets are contactless payment methods that can help you avoid a card skimmer.
 Neither method requires you to insert your card into a card reader, and each transaction generates a specific, one-time code to help reduce fraud.
 Look for the Contactless Symbol at checkout and hold your INTRUST Visa® debit card or smart device near the card reader to pay quickly and securely.

 How can you tell if you've become a victim of fraud?

-If you think you've become a victim of fraud, let us know.
+If you think you've become a victim of fraud, it’s important to let us know immediately.